martinasladek/ms_net/content/authors/admin/_index.md

 interests:
 - Statistics and quantitative methods
 - Robust statistical methods
-- Use of statistics in Psychology
+- Use of statistics in psychology
 - Machine learning
 - R & Shiny
 - Open and transparent science